vanbasten2323/galleryPowershell/helpPageGeneratedByHylee/Remove-AzGalleryImageVersion.md

 ```

 ### -Name
-The name of the gallery image version
+The name of the gallery image version.

 ```yaml
 Type: String